 Description

 In April 2024, the U.S. Department of Justice issued final regulations under Title II of the Americans with Disabilities Act (ADA) that directly impacted public universities.
-The required areas include public websites (such as isu.edu), mobile apps (such as library access and registration), online learning platforms, course content (e.g. syllabi, videos, lecture slides, PDFs), student services portals, and internal systems used by staff, faculty, and students.
+The required areas include public websites (such as isu.edu), mobile apps (such as library access and registration), online learning platforms (such as Canvas, ALEKs, etc.), course content (e.g. syllabi, videos, lecture slides, PDFs), student services portals, and internal systems used by staff, faculty, and students.

 Accessibility requirements include: